humaxoid/SipRegistar/README.md

-# pfSense-pkg-SipRegistrar
+# pfSense-pkg-SipRegistar

-Universal SIP registrar based on Kamailio 6.1.1 for pfSense 2.7.2
+Universal SIP registar based on Kamailio 6.1.1 for pfSense 2.7.2

-Turns pfSense into a lightweight, vendor-independent SIP registrar suitable for small offices, workshops, warehouses, and home deployments.
+Turns pfSense into a lightweight, vendor-independent SIP registar suitable for small offices, workshops, warehouses, and home deployments.
 Any RFC 3261-compatible SIP IP phones, softphones, and gateways can register with it and place calls using short extensions (2–5 digits),